StoneStepsInc/exiv2-nuget/README.md

 `EXIV2_SHA256` ia a SHA-256 checksum of the Exiv2 package file and needs to be changed when a new version of Exiv2 is released.

-Verify that the new Exiv2 archive follows the directory name pattern used in the `EXIV2_DNAME` variable.

 In the GitHub workflow YAML, `PKG_REV` must be reset to `1` (one) every time Exiv2 version is changed.
 The workflow file must be